-- Consider and practice using alternate methods of evacuation.
+- Consider and practise using alternate methods of evacuation.

 - If lifts are out and you are above the first floor of a building and cannot use stairs, identify lifting and carrying techniques that will work for you.

-- Other emergency contacts to list include members of your personal support network, equipment suppliers, doctors, family members, and utility companies.
-(Power, gas, water etc).
+- Other emergency contacts to list include members of your personal support network, equipment suppliers, doctors, family members, and utility companies (power, gas, water).

-- In addition, store copies of family records, wills, deeds, social security number, charge and bank accounts etc in your emergency kit.
+- In addition, store copies of family records, wills, deeds, bank accounts in your emergency kit.

-- It is vital that older people maintain a minimum of 12 litres of stored water - four litres per day for a three-day period (two litres for drinking, two litres for personal washing).
-Store water in sealed unbreakable containers that are easy to handle (e.g. two-litre easy to open bottles).
+- It is vital that older people maintain a minimum of 12 litres of stored water – four litres per day for a three-day period (2 litres for drinking, 2 litres for personal washing).
+Store water in sealed unbreakable containers that are easy to handle (such as 2-litre easy-to-open bottles).